neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

 Stop the stack and remove its containers and networks:

 	docker-compose down

+Remove all unused containers, volumes, networks and images

+	docker system prune -a --volumes

 Remove whole folder containing the repository of the LoRaWAN Stack for VAS sensors

     cd ~
 	sudo rm -rf ./LoRa_WAN-Server-Deploy